Output xsl3 transform to UTF-16LE with BOM

 First thing to do is to check that it's actually Saxon doing both (a) the serialization, and (b) the encoding.
 That's going to depend on which APIs you are using to invoke the transformation.
 If the API returns the result as a string rather than a byte stream, then Saxon has no control over the encoding.

-#3 Updated by ofer benoliel about 1 year ago
+#3 Updated by ofer benoliel over 1 year ago

 If I transform to string and save to file, its OK.
 If I used Tranform.exe command line tool or Saxon/C API its not working : proc->setInitialMatchSelectionAsFile(xmlFile); proc->compileFromFile(xslFile); proc->setGlobalContextFromFile(xmlFile); proc->setOutputFile(outFile); proc->applyTemplatesReturningFile(NULL, outFile);

-#4 Updated by O'Neil Delpratt about 1 year ago
+#4 Updated by O'Neil Delpratt over 1 year ago

 - Found in version changed from 9.8,9.9 to 1.2.1